Stausssi/katacoda-json/json-scenario/3_createTable.md

-Now that you know the basics about PostgreSQL and JSON, we can start with creating the database.
+Now that you know the basics about PostgreSQL and JSON, we can start creating the database.
 For this Katacoda, we're using a single table.
-Our *users* table from the first two steps is now extended with a column *grades* and is therefore renamed to *students*.
+Our *users* table from the first two steps is now extended with the column *grades* and is therefore renamed to *students*.

 But first, let's think about why JSON is a suited format for our grades: